marijnh/Eloquent-JavaScript/20_node.md

 The `chunk` value passed to the data handler will be a binary `Buffer`.
-We can convert this to a string by decoding it as UTF-8 encoded characters with its `toString` method..
+We can convert this to a string by decoding it as UTF-8 encoded characters with its `toString` method.

 The following piece of code, when run with the uppercasing server active, will send a request to that server and write out the response